-There are also areas of Killeenadeema and lower-lying Glenaclara that flow into the Owenshree river and this flows north-west under the Seven-Eye bridge at Kilchreest.
+There are also areas of Killeenadeema and lower-lying Glenaclara that flow into the Owenshree river and this flows north-west under the Seven-Eyed bridge at Kilchreest.

 From there the river changes direction from north-west to south-west and heads parallel to the Loughrea-Gort road toward Castledaly and Peterswell.
 It first flows through Roxborough (Lady Gregory’s birthplace) ruins and past the old steward’s house.
 From here the river flows into Isterkelly and Castleboy where it disappears into swallow holes in the streambed in Ballybackage.
 There is connectivity between these swallow holes and to the Coole Demesne river rising.

 In a normal summer the river fully disappears into the swallow holes and in fact in a normal winter this can be also be the case.
 When there are heavy winter rains, these football type of swallow holes overflow downstream into Blackrock Turlough which rises and flows through a number of small swallow holes.